Evolutionary scientists have been trying to form a consolidated theory of ageing since the 1890's.

 One theory is that random deleterious mutations can be minimised if lifeforms have limited lifespans, but no theory yet explains how mutations can affect fitness at different ages and the evolution of senescence.

 The huge variability of lifespans is also unexplained.
-There are many species which appear to have no increase in mortality after maturity - so-called 'Negligible Senescence' - e.g. in fish (sturgeon) , plants (aspen), arthropods (lobsters) etc etc.
+There are many species which appear to have quite minimal or even no increase in mortality after maturity - so-called 'Negligible Senescence' - e.g. in fish (sturgeon) , plants (aspen), arthropods (lobsters) etc etc.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.